RandomArray/ContractKiller/README.md

 We’re sure you understand how important it is as a small business that you pay the invoices that we send you promptly.
 As we’re also sure you’ll want to stay friends, you agree to stick tight to the following payment schedule.

-**Payment details**

-**Payment schedule**
+### Payment details

 We issue invoices electronically.
-Our payment terms are [number] days from the date of invoice by BACS or the SWIFT international payments system.
-All proposals are quoted in [currency] and payments will be made at the equivalent conversion rate at the date the transfer is made.
+Our payment terms are **payment_number_days** days from the date of invoice.

+All proposals are quoted in **quote_currency_type** and payments will be made at the equivalent conversion rate at the date the payment or transfer is made.

+Payments must be made via cash, check made payable to **company_name_here**, debit/credit via Paypal or Stripe, or money order.

 You agree to pay all charges associated with international transfers of funds.
 The appropriate bank account details will be printed on our electronic invoice.
-We reserve the right to charge interest on all overdue debts at the rate of [percentage] per month or part of a month.
+We reserve the right to charge interest on all overdue debts at the rate of **overdue_percentage%** per month or part of a month.

 ### But where’s all the horrible small print?